rdkcentral/Lightning/docs/RenderEngine/Elements/Rendering.md

 ## Clipping

-If the `clipping` property is set to 'true', everything outside the dimensions of the clipping area is *not* rendered.
+If the `clipping` property is set to `true`, everything outside the dimensions of the clipping area is *not* rendered.
 (The effect is similar to `overflow:hidden` in CSS.)

 Setting this property might increase the performance, as descendants outside the clipping region are detected and not rendered.